MetaMask/templated-gator-7715/README.md

 ## Application Flow

-This template demonstrates a complete ERC-7715 flow:
+This template demonstrates a complete MetaMask Advanced Permissions (ERC-7715) flow:

 1. **Create Session Account**: Users can create a session account that will be used to redeem permissions.
-2. **Grant Permissions**: Users can grant ERC-7715 permissions to the session account.
+2. **Grant Permissions**: Users can grant Advanced Permissions to the session account.
 3. **Redeem Permissions**: The session account can use the granted permissions to perform actions on behalf of the MetaMask user.

 ## Learn More

 To learn more about Smart Accounts Kit, take a look at the following resources:

-- [ERC-7715 guide](https://docs.metamask.io/smart-accounts-kit/guides/advanced-permissions/execute-on-metamask-users-behalf/) - Learn how to use ERC-7715 permissions.
+- [Advanced Permissions (ERC-7715) guide](https://docs.metamask.io/smart-accounts-kit/guides/advanced-permissions/execute-on-metamask-users-behalf/) - Learn how to use MetaMask Adanved Permissions.
 - [Smart Accounts Kit Documentation](https://docs.metamask.io/smart-accounts-kit/) - Learn more about Smart Accounts Kit features and API.